How To Add Home Button To iPhone Screen?

 Using the Home Button

-Like a hardware Home button, you may tap this to return to the Home screen or double-tap it to reveal the recent app selector.
+Like a hardware Home button, this iPhone home button on the screen can be tapped once to return to the Home screen, or double-tapped to reveal recent apps.

 Customizing the Home Button